cyberkitsune/vrc-osc-scripts/README.md

 # vrc-osc-scripts
 This repo contains various python OSC helper scripts that I made for VRChat, mostly stuff that interacts with the new chatbox api!

+For additional feedback or help feel free to join [the Discord!](https://discord.gg/xKR4UbXS7Z)

 All these scripts require python3 and use pip for dependency management unless otherwise specified.

 **Be sure to enable OSC in your VRChat radial menu before using these scripts!**